testdrivenio/reactive-django/article.md

 ![Home Page](https://github.com/Samuel-2626/reactive-django/blob/main/images/homepage-2.png)

-You can add a new task, and delete a new task without refreshing the page, the same functionality that would be possible with Single Page Applications (SPAs).
+You can perform CRUD operations like adding, previewing, updating and deleting a task without refreshing the page, the same functionality that would be possible with Single Page Applications (SPAs).

 Clone down the [base](https://github.com/Samuel-2626/reactive-django/tree/base) branch from the [reactive-django](https://github.com/Samuel-2626/reactive-django) repo: